u-speak/uspeakd/README.md

 # uspeakd
-This is the main deamon.
+This is the main daemon.

 It allows you to deploy a node simply using ansible playbook.